rzzzwilson/notify/README.rst

     import notify

-    notify.notify('''Sorry, can't find Python, you'll have to install it.''',
+    notify.notify('''Sorry, can't find WxPython, you'll have to install it.''',
                   '''You can get it <a href="http://www.wxpython.org/download.php">here</a>''')

 The notify() function has the signature: